A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

 \paragraph{Network size effects }

-As discussed in Section~\ref{sec:mlergm}, the effect of network size on our networks is not trivial; we use the polynomial effects of $\log \nactors_\sampidx$ on density described there to model it.
-In the analysis of the $H$ dataset by \citet{GoSa17h}, three different density parameters were used depending on household size.
+The effects of network size on our networks is not trivial: for example, in the analysis of the $H$ dataset by \citet{GoSa17h}, three different density and two different triadic parameters were used, depending on household size.
+In \Model{0}, we use the polynomial effects of $\log \nactors_\sampidx$ described in Section~\ref{sec:mlergm} on edge, 2-star, and triangle counts.
+This also further guards against ERGM degeneracy, by allowing 2-star and triangle coefficients to decrease with network size.

 \paragraph{Other network-level effects }